How to Grow Weed in South AfricaGianenzo Sapgnuolo

 Plant and grow companion plants near your marijuana plants in order to draw the attention away from them.
 These companion plants are preferred by pests, and when grown in your garden will keep pests at bay.

 Ecobuz Pest Pro and Larvae Pro:

-The Ecobuz product range, contains specially selected beneficial bacteria that coat the leaves of your weed plants.
-Unlike powdery mildew, these carefully selected bacteria do not harm the cannabis plant, or effect the smoking quality.
+The Ecobuz product range contains specially selected beneficial bacteria that coat the leaves of your weed plants.
+Unlike powdery mildew, these carefully selected bacteria do not harm the cannabis plant or affect the smoking quality.
 The bacteria creates a layer that repels insects and caterpillars naturally.